Jemurai/policy/policies/IAM_Policy.md

 At {{company_name}}, this translates in some specific ways.

-1. Employees should never have access to data unless they are specifically working on a project that requires it.
 1. Employees should only ever have access to data that is relevant to their job function.
 For example, engineers need not have access to financial or HR data.
 1. Only data that is explicitly intended to be public and accessed without authentication should ever be accessed